psu-libraries/psulib_blacklight/README.md

     bundle install
     ```

-1. We are using SQLite for our development environment but if you prefer to use MySQL then follow these steps:
+1. We are using SQLite for development and test environment and MySQL for production.
+    If you prefer to use MySQL for your development then follow these steps:
       1. If MySQL is not already installed on your machine, follow these instructions: https://psu.app.box.com/notes/288370435578
       1. Make sure that your Gemfile has the following *replace*: